-Current priorities were rated using a percentile approach in Excel and is based on knowledge gaps' importance to Annex Objectives and the level of work taking place to address the knowledge gap.
+1Current priorities were rated using a percentile approach in Excel and is based on knowledge gaps' importance to Annex Objectives and the level of work taking place to address the knowledge gap.
 Appendix A describes all priority ratings in greater detail.

-Future priorities were not changed based on initial input received in 2017, and potentially relevant Annexes have been proposed by the Ontario Climate Consortium as an attempt of how climate change may inform and/or support priorities of Annexes in the future.
+2Future priorities were not changed based on initial input received in 2017, and potentially relevant Annexes have been proposed by the Ontario Climate Consortium as an attempt of how climate change may inform and/or support priorities of Annexes in the future.

-It should be noted that Final Priority ratings included in Table 3 were not identified by the potentially relevant Annexes listed in the final column on the G. Correspondence of a particular knowledge gap and the work of an Annex.
-Annexes based on potential relevance of a particular knowledge gap and the work of an Annex.
+It should be noted that Final Priority ratings included in Table 3 were not identified by the potentially relevant Annexes listed in the final column on the right.
+Rather, OCC proposed these Annexes based on potential relevance of a particular knowledge gap and the work of an Annex.
 As Annex priorities and commitments shift or are updated, these proposed linkages should be revisited and updated.
 Table 4 provides an example of some of the rationales used to identify potentially relevant Annexes to the long term knowledge gaps (refer to Appendix C for additional Annex specific analyses and details).
 The specific knowledge gaps included in Table 4 are consistent with those summarized in Table 3; they have simply been re-formatted and re-framed to demonstrate the rational links being made.